-With her husband gone and her friends dispersed, there had to be a way to reconnect with old pals and classmates.
+With her husband gone and her friends dispersed, there had to be a way to reconnect.

 Quilts take a lot of time.
 When I started my current project, I woke up every day with new ideas and fresh enthusiasm.
 I really believed in the importance of what I wanted to create, and I had my husband, Claudio, to cheer me on.

 But in the months since, things had gotten hard.
 I injured my shoulder and my recovery was slow.
 In the middle of it all I lost Claudio to prostate cancer.
 Now I was discouraged, lonely, and without Claudio’s support.

 Facing down the half-finished quilt in my sewing room one morning soon after his death, I could hardly muster the energy to make a single stitch.